kschuler/guide/guidelines/coding-and-transcribing.md

 * `corrNoun`: did they produce the correct noun? \(0 for no, 1 for yes\)
 * `actualDet`: what marker \(determiner\) did they produce? \(write it exactly\)
 * `categoryDet`: what category does the marker belong to?

   * for inconinput the options are `maj`, `min`, `other`, and `null`
   * for yang the options are `R`, `e`, `other`, and `null`

 * `notes`: write any notes you feel would help

   * for example: the child produced `ka` as `ko`; transcriptions are missing; etc

+* `exp.feedback` : did the experimenter provide any feedback on the trial?  \(0 for no, 1 for yes\)
+  * for example: "great job!".
+Count any feedback no matter how small.

+* `exp.prompt.verb` : did the experimenter prompt the participant for the verb?  \(0 for no, 1 for yes\)
+  * for example: "it starts gentif..."

+* `exp.prompt.noun` : did the experimenter prompt the participant for the noun? \(0 for no, 1 for yes\)
+  * for example: "it was gentif mawg"

+* `exp.prompt.det` : did the experimenter prompt the participant for the determiner? \(0 for no, 1 for yes\)
+  * for example: "do you want to add one of the endings you learned?"

 Here is an example with some of the trials filled in.